grzegorzdec/midrive-test/exercises/full-stack.md

-# miDrive Full Stack Exercise
+# Midrive Full Stack Exercise

 In 3 hours, build a simple REST API to serve the data contained within the `data.json` file in the root of this repository and an interface to display it.

-At miDrive we use the following technologies to build our systems.
+At Midrive we use the following technologies to build our systems.

 - NodeJS
 - PostgreSQL